-We’ll spend some of our time during the workshop introducing some fundamental principles of autoethnography – glimpsing its theory and practice.
+We’ll start by introducing some fundamental principles of autoethnography.
 Autoethnography is a research methodology that “offers a way of giving voice to personal experience … for the purpose of extending understanding.”
 (Wall, S. 2006): ‘An Autoethnography on Learning about Autoethnography’.
 International Journal of Qualitative Methods 5 (2) June 2006.
 1-12.

 Steve is deeply interested in the process of facilitation and in particular what helps/hinders facilitator presence.
 Most of his work is currently in the public sector, often supporting staff in areas where there is a high degree of emotional labour, e.g. end of life care, custodial settings and mental health.
 He is passionate about providing time and space for individuals and groups working in these areas to reflect on their work. email@example.com.

 Cost (payable in advance via the AMED web page by Paypal, BACS or cheque here, or on arrival): £12 for full AMED Members; £15 for Networkers and Guests.
 This includes light refreshments.